Finance 2227 -- Financial Markets

 Other Issues

 I will not tolerate any disruption of class by beeping computers or ringing cell phones.
 Surfing the internet is to be on your own time not classroom time.
+You do not need my permission to visit the facilities.
+Please be as quiet as possible when exiting and entering the room.

 Honesty Statement